1960 (album)

 1960 is the debut studio album by Nigerian rapper Eva Alordiah.
 It was released exclusively by WOLTRK Entertainment on 13 September 2016.
-Delayed multiple times, the album features guest appearances from Yemi Alade, Olamide, Phyno, Reminisce, Sarkodie, Darey, Femi Kuti, and Sir Dauda.
+Postponed numerous times, the album features guest appearances from Yemi Alade, Olamide, Phyno, Reminisce, Sarkodie, Darey, Femi Kuti, and Sir Dauda.
 Eva worked with producers Gray Jon'z and Tintin to produce the album.

 Background and promotion

 Following the release of her Gigo EP in 2011, Eva Alordiah began developing her debut studio album, later titled 1960.
 In a 2014 interview with Pulse Nigeria, she revealed that the project had been in progress for about 18 months and was being produced by Tintin and Gray Jon'z.
-She noted that the album would contain 14 tracks and include guest appearances from Femi Kuti, Sarkodie, Olamide, Darey, and Yemi Alade.
+She stated that the album would contain 14 tracks and include guest appearances from Femi Kuti, Sarkodie, Olamide, Darey, and Yemi Alade.
 In November 2014, Alordiah announced that the album would be titled 1960 and was initially scheduled for release on 14 January 2015.
 Ahead of the album, she issued a self-titled EP, Eva, on 20 November 2014 as a free digital release for fans.

 Despite multiple announcements, the album experienced several delays.
 It was first rescheduled for 1 October 2015, but failed to appear on that date after heavy promotion on Alordiah's social media accounts.
 Another tentative release date of 13 August 2016 was later announced following months of pushbacks.
 After nearly two years of delays, 1960 was eventually released on 13 September 2016.
 On the reason for the album's title, Eva explained that she named it 1960 as a reference to Nigeria's independence in 1960, which also marked the birth year of her mother, adding that it symbolized "independence and individuality."